 - The South Lincolnshire Free Press, which used to be the Lincolnshire, Boston and Spalding Free Press, published as a weekly paper since at least 1900.

-- The Spalding Guardian, published as a weekly paper since at least 1900.
+- The Spalding Guardian, published as a weekly paper since 1881.

 - Mortons Media Ltd. publishes the Horncastle News, the Louth Leader, the Market Rasen Mail and the Skegness News.

 In neighboring Nottinghamshire, one can place "kin wanted" ads in the Newark Advertiser.
 The Newark Advertiser also includes an online "Past Times" feature which chronicles events that have happened over the last 100+ years in the Newark area, including some parishes in western Lincolnshire.

 Nottinghamshire also once had Cresswell's Nottingham & Newark Advertiser.
 The years 1772-1775 were only available on 35mm microfilm but has now been scanned to CD.
 Cost £35 plus vat where applicable from MicroForm.